AkramxX/React-Complete-E-Commerce-Website/README.md

 - 💳 **Multi-Step Checkout** - Professional checkout flow with Formik validation
 - 📱 **Fully Responsive** - Optimized for desktop, tablet, and mobile devices
 - 🎨 **Modern UI/UX** - Material-UI components with smooth animations and carousels
-- ⚡ **Zustand State Management** - Centralized state for cart and products with Zustand
+- ⚡ **Global State Management** - Centralized state for cart and products with Zustand

 ---